 Degrees from the Plus 50 Initiative

-Pharmacy technicians work with pharmacists in grocery stores, hospitals and drug stores, dispensing medication and providing service to patients.
-This degree program is included in the Plus 50 Initiative because it provides older workers with a competitive edge they desperately need in the work force.
-According to Yahoo, the field is projected to have a job growth of around 32 percent between 2010 and 2020.
+Pharmacy technicians work with pharmacists in grocery stores, hospitals, and drug stores, dispensing medication and providing patient service.
+This degree program is included in the Plus 50 Initiative because it provides older workers with the competitive edge they desperately need.
+According to Yahoo, the field is projected to have job growth of around 32 percent between 2010 and 2020.

-Eight community colleges on the Plus 50 Initiative list included degree programs in computer science and technology.
-This field teaches older students more about the ever evolving technology field and prepares them for many different career options.
+Eight community colleges on the Plus 50 Initiative list included computer science and technology degree programs.
+This field teaches older students more about the ever-evolving technology field and prepares them for many different career options.

 According to the Plus 50 Initiative recommendations, a degree in business administration raises the workplace value of an aging workforce.
-The field can branch out into management positions in human resources, accounting, and international business.
-This is a good choice for workers who realize they need additional training to move up in their current field.
+The field can branch into human resources, accounting, and international business management positions.
+This is a good choice for workers needing additional training to advance in their current field.